toothpastez/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

 I am a freelance producer, shooter and editor from Houston, Texas.
-I have been working in Houston since 2017, primarily in the corporate/ non profit, medical, and indipendant documentary spaces.
+I have been working in Houston since 2017, primarily in the corporate/ non profit, medical, and independent documentary spaces.